 07 of 12

 You may notice a soft-to-hard or warm, painful swelling on your puppy, following an injury, and this may be a skin abscess.
-An abscess is a pocket of infection beneath the skin, and because the surface layer may heal more quickly, it seals the festering wound so that the sore expands inward.
-While most abscesses require veterinary attention and medicine to heal, there also are home care tips that help speed the healing.
+An abscess is a pocket of infection beneath the skin.
+When the skin heals over bacteria that were introduced into a wound, the infection gets sealed in and can swell up and cause serious problems.
+While most abscesses require veterinary attention and medicine to heal, there also are home care tips that help speed the healing such as warm compresses to the area.

 08 of 12